 Manoel Island continues to be the primary focus of MIDI's endeavours, yet its development journey so far has not been without its challenges and obstacles.
-The discovery of archaeological finds on the site had necessitated the Company to redesign the whole project and this has resulted in a reduction from previously approved development volumes of 127,000 sqm to 95,000 sqm.
-To this end, the Company has been in discussions with the Government of Malta with regards to specific remedies available to the Company in case of such an eventuality.
-These remedies will mitigate, in part, the financial impact that these finds are expected to have on the project as well as the extension to the substantial completion date of the project.
+The discovery of archaeological finds on the site had necessitated the Company to redesign the whole project and this has resulted in a reduction from previously approved development volumes of 127,000sqm to 95,000sqm.
+To this end, the Company has been in discussions with Government with regards to specific remedies available to the Company in terms of the Deed of Emphyteusis.
+These remedies will mitigate in part the financial impact that these finds are expected to have on the project.